SC Board of Education candidates make their cases for election at Americus Kiwanis Club forum - Americus Times-Recorder

 Krenson continued by saying that she was able to contribute when the BOE was taking bids and helped to cut costs and eliminate things that were not needed, as well as assist on making decisions on what the BOE and the school system really needed.
 “I’ve been involved in visiting the construction site and helping the rest of the board members select finishes and things,” said Krenson.
 “I just think it’s important to be able to continue being involved in the construction of that facility (the new high school building), which is a $50 million-dollar investment for our community.
 Along with the College and Career Academy, it’s going to be a real asset and I want to see it finished all the way through successfully, so I would appreciate your vote on November 3,” she continued.

 Now, it was Patricia Harris’s turn to make her case as to why she should unseat Krenson and be elected to serve on the BOE for District 2.
 Harris started off her speech by directly answering the three questions that the AKC members wanted answers to.
-As to what her number one priority would be as a school board member, Harris stated that she would strive to do what is best for the students of Americus and all of Sumter County, which, in her words, included importing the best educators, hiring the best administrators, giving the students the best education, making the classroom conditions the best they can be, having the best transportation, the best meal plans, the best extracurricular activities and the best structure for special needs students.
+As to what her number one priority would be as a school board member, Harris stated that she would strive to do what is best for the students of Americus and all of Sumter County, which, in her words, included imparting the best education, hiring the best administrators, giving the students the best education, making the classroom conditions the best they can be, having the best transportation, the best meal plans, the best extracurricular activities and the best structure for special needs students.
 “There is so much that I can talk about doing, but actions speak louder than words,” said Harris.
 “I am so ready to show you action by working diligently for District 2 and all of the students in the Americus-Sumter County area.”

 Harris went on to say that her plans for the high school facility on Harold Avenue were, at first, to sell it, but after speaking to concerned citizens who have history and memories of the school, Harris said that she came to the conclusion that her thoughts on what should be done with the property have changed.
 She continued by stating that the property can be used as a training facility for all sports.
 “Since some of the promised plans for the new school are no longer being fulfilled, some of it (the Harold Avenue property) can be used for our own alternative school, or perhaps a night school that would help our children that are falling along the wayside,” said Harris.